GNU coding standards: Files

 The standards require that all programs be able to operate when /usr and /etc are mounted read-only.
 Therefore, files that are modified for internal purposes (log files, lock files, temporary files, etc.) should not be stored in either /usr or /etc. An exception is made for programs whose job it is to update system configuration files in /etc. Another exception is made for storing files in a directory when the user has explicitly asked to modify a file in the same directory.

 Portability

 The GNU Coding Standards define the issue of portability in this way: portability in the Unix world means 'between Unixes'; in a GNU program this kind of portability is desirable, but not vitally important.

 According to the standard, portability problems are very limited as GNU programs are designed to be compiled with one compiler, the GNU C Compiler, and only run on one system, which is the GNU system.

 There is one form of portability problem though, and that is the fact that the standard makes it clear that a program should run on different CPU types.
 The standard says that GNU doesn't and won't support 16-bit systems, but handling all the different 32- and 64-bit systems is absolutely necessary.

+Gnits standards

+The Gnits standards are a collection of standards and recommendations for programming, maintaining, and distributing software.
+They are published by a group of GNU project maintainers who call themselves "Gnits", which is short for "GNU nit-pickers".
+As such, they represent advice, not Free Software Foundation or GNU policy, but parts of the Gnits' standards have seen widespread adoption among free software programmers in general.

+The Gnits standards are extensions to, refinements of, and annotations for the GNU Standards.
+However, they are in no way normative in GNU; GNU maintainers are not required to follow them.
+Nevertheless, maintainers and programmers often find in Gnits standards good ideas on the way to follow GNU Standards themselves, as well as tentative, non-official explanations about why some GNU standards were decided the way they are.
+There are very few discrepancies between Gnits and GNU standards, and they are always well noted as such.

+The standards address aspects of software architecture, program behaviour, human–computer interaction, C programming, documentation, and software releases.

+As of 2008, the Gnits standards carry a notice that they are moribund and no longer actively maintained, and points readers to the manuals of Gnulib, Autoconf, and Automake, which are said to cover many of the same topics.